 6. Consider stepping out of your comfort zone

 It may be quite uncomfortable at the beginning to emerge as a feminist and support women’s rights and equality.
 For instance, if you are a parent who’s always taught your daughter to behave in a certain way, but never thought of educating your son to treat women with respect, you might find it extremely awkward and uncomfortable at the beginning to talk to your son about these issues.
 It is very pivotal to step out of your comfort zone when are a change maker.

 7. Get started

-8. Learn to face obstacles and disappointments
+8. Be prepared to face obstacles

-9. Be a Role Model
+9. Be a Role Model for others

 You may also want to read You Too and Eliminate Gender Discrimination by Building Self Awareness aimed to encourage and support men and boys to fight for a gender-equal world.